ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 that this is the "only obstacle," in the same sense that $K_5$ and $K_{3,3}$ are the only obstacles to [[planar graph|planarity]] of a [[graph]].
 Namely, any diagram in which pinwheels can be avoided, can be composed.

 In many double categories, however, arbitrary arrangements of squares, even pinwheels, can be composed.
+By this we mean that given a pinwheel diagram in such a double category (for example), there is a natural square with the same boundary which it makes sense to regard as "the composite" of that pinwheel.
 For example:

 * In the double category $Sq(C)$ of squares/quintets in a 2-category, the general pasting theorem for 2-categories shows that any arrangement of squares can be composed.
 In particular, this applies to commutative squares in a 1-category.
 The same is true for double categories of adjunctions.

 * Likewise, if all the squares in a pinwheel are pullback squares in a 1-category, so is the whole thing.
-Thus any arrangement can be composed in any double category of pullback squares.
+Thus any arrangement can be composed in a double category of pullback squares.

 * Arbitrary arrangements can also be composed in $Model$ and its variants, by the same pasting theorem, since its 2-cells are just ordinary natural transformations.